RichardSilveira/sls-aws-nodejs-typescript-docker/README.md

 ### 🧑‍💻 To run the project locally while developing

-> reminder: Serverless templates are not about project folder's structure - it's up to you.
+> reminder: Serverless templates are not about the project folder's structure - that it's up to you, my friend.

 The simplest way is by running `npm run local` to run your function locally.

-However, a good approach is start by creating your tests + initial code base *(ts interfaces, classes, and others)* to do so you can run `npm run test` or even better `npm run test:watch` - *you'll be able to easily debug your code no matter the IDE you like.*
+However, a good approach is to start by creating your tests + initial codebase *(ts interfaces, classes, and others)* to do so, you can run `npm run test` or even better, `npm run test:watch` - *you'll be able to debug your code no matter the IDE you like easily.*

-<<Talk about integration tests by using docker - but first test it locally using Windows directly>>

-<<Which docker-compose file you'll use more while developing?
-Talk about it as well>>

-<<remind about the semantic commit>>
+While developing the serverless framework (because we're using the dotenv plugin) will read the environment variables from a `.env` file at the root level, you'll need to create one with your env vars - everything is read from the env vars in this template.

+> Of course, you can use Docker as well; for this template my main focus is still to use Docker for the CI/CD workflow.
+But in future versions, I'll focus on Docker while developing locally.
+For this current version, you only won't debug while running your app inside Docker, but you can run and develop - take a look at the `docker-compose.yml` > `volume` configuration have a clear picture of it.

-### 🤖💻 To run the project remotelly from Github
+### 🤖💻 To run the project remotely from Github

-<<Explain each of the docker compose' files>>

-<<Talk about the github workflows>>

-## WHys:
-dot-env | npm run local - to read from .env file only

-docker multi-staged builds

-##How to:

-Setup run everything locally without Docker
-Run locally with Docker

-#Setup:
-AWS Profile
-Package.json
-serverless.yaml
-Docker-compose files'

-- What to change in case of a new project/service name

-# Some checkings:

-aws lambda list-functions --profile my-profile --region us-east-1

-# Next steps?
-Sonar
-Remove the severless bundle
+I'm leveraging multi-staged builds in Docker, so you'll need to take a look at the `Dockerfile` + on each `docker-compose` files + `.github\workflows` folder.

+While running in Github Actions, the env vars won't be read from a `.env` file inside Docker containers, instead, you'll need to inform them via `Github Action secrets` + `docker-compose`' environment args + `ARG/ENV` Dockerfile' instructions.

+### 😵‍💫 Continuous Deployment

+The commands `test` and `package` run whenever you push something to the remote.

+The command `deploy` runs whenever you push a tag - *I'm leveraging the git-flow, but you can change it if you prefer*.

+After the deploy is done, you can run `aws lambda list-functions --profile <my-profile> --region <region>` to check if your function is there.

+### 👨‍🔧 Next steps

+- Remove the serverless-bundle plugin (to give us more control over the webpack to allow some customization - and probably this will help us to debug with Docker while developing)

+- Configure sonar

+- Create an example repository using this template and code a scenario using DynamoDb